 Statistics have shown that almost 9% of pregnant women face this complication and a majority of them are non-diabetics before pregnancy.
 It is important for expectant mothers to be well aware of this condition so that they can manage it with medical help.
 Let us know what the best IVF Specialist in Delhi have to say about the complication:

-Here are some of the risk factors of the condition as told by infertility centres in Delhi:
+Here are some of the risk factors of the condition as told by infertility centers in Delhi:

 - Higher level of abdominal fat